puleos/object-hash/readme.markdown

    `hash(new Set([1, 2])) == hash(new Set([2, 1]))` return `true`. default: true
 *  `unorderedObjects` {true|false} Sort objects before hashing, i.e. make `hash({ x: 1, y: 2 }) === hash({ y: 2, x: 1 })`. default: true
 *  `excludeKeys` optional function for exclude specific key(s) from hashing, if returns true then exclude from hash. default: include all keys
+*  `hashingStream` optional stream that is used in place of the native hashing stream

 ## hash.sha1(value);
 Hash using the sha1 algorithm.